waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Current Objective & Puzzle Logs
 ## A. Find the Secret Key to unlock the Cinnabar Gym
 - **Conclusion:** The Secret Key is NOT in the Cinnabar Lab or Pokemon Mansion.
 Both locations are fully explored and are dead ends for this objective.
 - **Current Plan:** The only remaining path is through the Seafoam Islands.
 The game data confirms a reachable warp at (49, 6) on Route 20, which leads into the western side of the cave system.
-My pathfinding tool was bugged, leading to incorrect conclusions about the area being a dead end.
+My pathfinding tool's traversal logic for water-to-land movement was flawed, causing it to fail.
+The game data confirming a reachable warp was correct.

 # IV.
 Archived Logs
 ## Pokemon Mansion Puzzle Log